Nasdanika/engineering/model/model/doc/engineering.md

 First of all, [ModelElement](ModelElement.html) and [NamedElement](NamedElement.html) are base classes from which most of the other classes inherit.
 Although is some cases not necessary, it is recommended to specify ``path`` attribute for model elements in order to have semantic URI's and URL's.

-A number of classes inherit from [Period](Period.html) which supports relative start and end dates - [temporals](Temporal.html), and [duration](Duration.html).
+A number of classes inherit from [Period](Period.html) which supports floating, absolute, or relative start and end dates - [temporals](Temporal.html), and [duration](Duration.html).
 It allows to express plans in relative temporal terms, e.g. "Hire a tester 60 day after the project kick-off" where "Project kick-off" is an [event](Event.html) which can be initially "unbound", i.e. specified without absolute or relative date.
 Later on an event can be "bound" to an "instant" - absolute time, or to another temporal - an event or start/end of a period, e.g. 30 days before quarter end.
+Temporals may have lower and upper bounds.
+For example, an exact date for some event may be unknown, but it might be know that it would happen no later or no sooner than a certain point of time - absolute or relative - or within a certain time range.

 [Engineer](Engineer.html) or [Organization](Organization.html) are typically roots of the model.
 For a single-person efforts with no delegation whatsoever you may define a model with an engineer as its root.